ZebraDevs/flow_ros/README.md

 ### Subscribers

 [`ros::Subscriber`](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28c%2B%2B%29) objects are commonly used to listen for messages and run callbacks on message-receive events.
 These callbacks are run with de-serialized message contents as an input.
-Since this callback works on a single series of messages, a synchronization mechanism is needed to match these messages to messages recieved by other subscribers.
-This is where `flow_ros::Subscribers` come in.
+Since this callback works on a single series of messages, a synchronization mechanism is needed to match these messages to messages received by other subscribers.
+This is where `flow_ros::Subscriber`s come in.

 `flow_ros::Subscriber` wrap `ros::Subscriber` objects and use their message-callback behavior to "inject" messages into a buffer.
 The contents of this buffer are serviced to synchronize messages across multiple series.